Teradata/developer-resources/quickstarts/manage-data/connect-azure-data-share-to-teradata-vantage.md

 You can use a single statement to both create the table and load the data.
 You can choose the desired attributes from the foreign table payload and what they will be called in the relational table.

-A *CREATE TABLE AS … WITH DATA* statement can be used with the foreign table definition as the source table.
+A **CREATE TABLE AS … WITH DATA** statement can be used with the foreign table definition as the source table.

 * Run the following SQL command to create the relational table and load the data.
-+

 ``` sql
 CREATE MULTISET TABLE WeatherData_temp AS (
   SELECT